 - Oppresses people who don’t match up with its supposed picture of “health,” which disproportionately harms women, femmes, trans folks, people in larger bodies, people of color, and people with disabilities, damaging both their mental and physical health”.

 As an introduction to diet culture, let me tell you a little bit about my own experience with it.
-I hope this can illustrate some of the ways diet culture operates.
+I hope this can illustrate some of the effects of diet culture.

-I would devour Seventeen magazine and Cosmopolitan, who would tell me I had to look like this or that actress in order for people to like me.
-So here’s one of the first examples of what diet culture is: it tells you that what you are and look like is not OK, and that you need to “do something” to change that in order to be happy and accepted (which I actually was, before these doubts started to eat at me).
+Thinking I had to “fix” myself, I would devour Seventeen magazine and Cosmopolitan.
+These magazines would tell me I had to look like this or that actress in order for people to like me.
+So, here’s one of the first examples of what diet culture is: it tells you that what you are and look like is not OK, and that you need to “do something” to change that in order to be happy and accepted (which I actually was, before these doubts started to eat at me).

-That summer of ‘91, I started following that little diet book to a tee.
-I would eat exactly what it told me to: foods that would burn off my body fat, especially the lower body fat I was suddenly super self conscious of.
-But I still pretty much looked the same, even after weeks of eating celery sticks for snacks.
-So, another diet culture example: false promises.
+Here’s another example of why is diet culture toxic: false promises.
 Diet culture tells you there are certain foods you can and can’t eat in order to achieve a physical ideal.
 It does not take into account that we’re all different and metabolize food differently as well.

 I won’t bog you down with details, but all of this eventually led to full blown anorexia nervosa, where for the next two years I would eat very small amounts of food, and some I even banned (I was horrified over the 2 Tic Tacs we had to eat during a Science class experiment about taste buds, or something).